Skip to main content

 How much do cherub garden statues cost in the UK?

 Stone cherub statues in the UK typically cost between £99 and £559.
-Pedestals and small figures start from £99, mid-range pieces like the Kissing Cherub sit at £155, and large twin cherub statues reach £559.
-Bronze-finish composites fall in the £149-£209 range.
-Prices vary by size, material and detail level.
+Pedestals and small figures start at £99, mid-range pieces like the Kissing Cherub sit at £155, and large twin cherub statues reach £559.
+Bronze-finish composites fall in the £149-£209 band.
+Prices vary by size, material and detail.

 Are cherub statues frost-proof?

-Reconstituted stone cherubs are frost-proof to -20°C. They withstand standard UK winters without cracking or surface damage.
-Resin and concrete cherubs are less frost-resistant and may crack in prolonged freezing conditions.
+Reconstituted stone cherubs are frost-proof to -20°C. They handle standard UK winters without cracking or surface damage.
+Resin and concrete cherubs are less frost-resistant and can crack in prolonged freezing conditions.
 Always check the manufacturer's frost rating before buying.

 What is the best position for a cherub garden ornament?